adinapersson/HTR_CRNN/README.md

 A Handwritten Text Recognition (HTR) system implemented in Python with TensorFlow and Keras.
 The system uses a CRNN model with CTC loss and is trained on the English IAM dataset and a Swedish selfmade dataset.
 The model takes segmented images as input and outputs the predicted text.
 For clearly handwritten text 80-90% of each test sentence is correctly recognised and approximately 78% of the words in the validation dataset are correctly recognized by the model.

 The ScrabbleGAN program from https://github.com/Nikolai10/scrabble-gan is used for creating our own Swedish dataset.
+Here, we have modified random_words.txt, inference.py and the char vector in the gin file.

 Data preprocessing through image analysis is implemented in MATLAB.